ndmitchell/spaceleak/README.md

 * Attempt to fix the space leak, confirm by rerunning with `-K32K`.
 * Repeat until the test works with a small stack, typically `-K1K`.
 * Add something to your test suite to ensure that if a space leak is ever introduced then it fails, e.g. `ghc-options: -with-rtsopts=-K1K` in Cabal.

+This technique does not detect when an excessive number of thunks are created but never evaluated, or when a small number of thunks hold on to a large amount of live data.

 Below are links to further information, including lots of practical examples of real space leaks caught using the method above.